-Application developers choosing Apache Cassandra as their default operational database understand well that their choice does not support multi-shard (aka distributed) ACID transactions.
-But they mistakenly believe that they can use Cassandra features such as quorum writes/reads, lightweight transactions and secondary indexes to achieve single-key ACID guarantees.
-This is because the Cassandra marketing and technical documentation over the years has promoted it as a "consistent-enough" database.
-This is far from the truth.
+If you choose Apache Cassandra as your default operational database, you must realize that you cannot benefit from support for distributed (also known as multi-shard) ACID transactions.
+You might mistakenly believe that you can use Cassandra features such as quorum writes and reads, lightweight transactions, and secondary indexes to achieve single-key ACID guarantees.
+This is because the Cassandra marketing and technical documentation over the years has promoted it as a "consistent-enough" database, which is far from the truth.
 The only good use for Apache Cassandra is in context of its original intent as a inexpensive, eventually-consistent store for large volumes of data.
 Newer Cassandra-compatible databases such as DataStax Enterprise and ScyllaDB suffer from the same problems as Apache Cassandra because they have not changed the design of the eventually-consistent core.

-For use cases that simultaneously need strong consistency, low latency and high density, the right path is to use a database that is not simply Cassandra compatible but is also transactional.
+If you simultaneously require strong consistency, low latency, and high density, you should use a database that is not only Cassandra-compatible but also transactional.
 This is exactly what YugabyteDB offers.
-Each of the problems highlighted here is solved by YugabyteDB at the core of its architecture.
+Each of the mentioned problems is solved by YugabyteDB at the core of its architecture.

-Single-key writes go through Raft (which also uses quorum) in YugabyteDB but reads are quorumless and hence can be served off a single node both for strongly consistent and timeline-consistent (aka bounded staleness) cases.
+Single-key writes go through Raft (which also uses quorum) in YugabyteDB; reads, however are quorumless and hence can be served off a single node both for strongly-consistent and timeline-consistent (also known as bounded staleness) cases.

 Multi-key transactions are also supported through the use of a transaction manager that uses an enhanced 2-phase commit protocol.